Alpine walking from a traditional spa village

 +43 6432 8374-0

 Bad Hofgastein is a charming spa and market village located at the confluence of several valleys with access to 2000m of walking paths in the area.
 The village hosts many concerts and events throughout the year, especially in the busy months of August and September.
-The village includes a variety of facilities such as a train station, cafes, bars, restaurants, bakers and the supermarkets are a 10 minute stroll away.
-The train station is not in the village, but a bus service goes frequently along the 3 km route.
+There are a variety of facilities such as a bus station, cafes, bars, restaurants, bakers, and the supermarkets are a 10 minute stroll away.
+There is also a tourist office, doctors and a bank with ATM machines.
+The train station is not in the village, but a bus service goes frequently along the 3km/2mile route.

 We stay in the very comfortable and traditional 4 star Hotel Carinthia.
-The location is perfect – surrounded by extraordinary mountains and just a couple of minutes’ walk from the town centre, spa centre and cable car station.
-The hotel is decorated with traditional alpine and Austrian furnishings, bright decor and colourful flower exterior window boxes, The hotel has a garden, restaurant and bar area.
-There is a leisure area including a gym, indoor pool, sauna and steam room.
+The location is perfect, surrounded by extraordinary mountains and just a couple of minutes’ walk from the town centre, spa centre and cable car station.
+The hotel is decorated with traditional alpine and Austrian furnishings, bright decor and colourful flower exterior window boxes.
+The hotel has a garden, restaurant and bar area.
+There is a leisure area including a swimming pool, gym, indoor pool, sauna and steam room.
 Massage and spa treatments are also available at an additional charge.

-The rooms are traditionally furnished with en suite facilities and balconies.
-Facilities include a minibar, satellite TV and free WIFI.
-Most rooms also have fridges.
+We stay in twin bedded rooms.
+Single rooms are sometimes single bedded or double for sole use, please check with our reservations department.
 Twin bedded rooms usually contain typical ‘Austrian type beds’ which consist of one bed frame fitted with two single mattresses and bed-packs with individual duvets.
+Rooms are traditionally furnished and facilities include:

 Footwear & Kit List